parth-20-07/website/docs/Study Notes/C++ Programming Guide/Keywords/auto.md

 - We want to avoid redundancy and writing long type names. (e.g. std::chrono has really long type names)
 - When we want to write in generic programming mode where the exact type of an object can be hard for programmers to know.

-⚠️ **Special Note:** `auto` is a feature that helps you to improve readibility.
+**Special Note:** `auto` is a feature that helps you to improve readibility.
 Use it wisely and only when needed.
 Don’t use auto everywhere as it will make it difficult for people to understand data types for simple things too.

-## Resources